Population decline: Possible positive effects

 Another approach to possible positive effects of population decline is to consider Earth's human carrying capacity.
 Global population decline would begin to counteract the negative effects of human overpopulation.
 There have been many estimates of Earth's carrying capacity, each generally predicting a high-low range of maximum human population possible.
 The lowest low estimate is less than one billion, the highest high estimate is over one trillion.
 A statistical analysis of these historical estimates revealed that the median of high estimates of all of the ranges would be 12 billion, and the median of low estimates would be about 8 billion.
 According to this analysis, this planet may be entering a zone where its human carrying capacity could be exceeded.
 However, the large variance in the estimates found in these studies diminishes our confidence in them, as such estimates are very difficult to make with current data and methods.

+National efforts to confront declining populations

+A country with a declining population will struggle to fund public services such as health care, old age benefits, defense, education, water and sewage infrastructure, etc. To maintain some level of economic growth and continue to improve its citizens' quality of life, national efforts to confront declining populations will tend to focus on the threat of a declining GDP.
+Because a country's GDP is dependent on the size and productivity of its workforce, a country confronted with a declining population, will focus on increasing the size and productivity of that workforce.

+Increase the size of the workforce

+A country's workforce is that segment of its working-age population that is employed.
+Working age population is generally defined as those people aged 15–64.

+Policies that could increase the size of the workforce include:

+Natalism

+Natalism is a set of government policies and cultural changes that promote parenthood and encourage women to bear more children.
+These generally fall into three broad categories: